-Here, we investigate how selection, linkage, and population structure shape the genomic and geographic distribution of genetic variation in the threespine stickleback fish, Gasterosteus aculeatus.
+Here, we investigate how multiple evolutionary forces interact to shape the genomic and geographic distribution of genetic variation in the threespine stickleback fish, Gasterosteus aculeatus.
 The threespine stickleback is distributed holarctically in coastal marine, brackish and freshwater habitats.
 The large marine population has repeatedly given rise to derived freshwater populations, resulting in phenotypic divergence and parallel evolution throughout the species range (Bell and Foster 1994; Cresko et al. 2004; Jones et al. 2012).
-When marine stickleback invade freshwater habitats, more than a quarter of the genome can respond to the action of divergent selection, even in as little as 50 years (Bassham et al. 2018).
-This process largely uses standing genetic variation (Colosimo et al. 2005; Schluter and Conte 2009; Roesti et al. 2015; Samuk et al. 2017) that can be found ubiquitously at low frequency in marine populations (Bassham et al. 2018) that is likely maintained by significant bidirectional gene flow.
+When marine stickleback invade freshwater habitats, more than a quarter of the genome can respond to the action of divergent selection (Bassham et al. 2018).
+This process largely uses standing genetic variation (Colosimo et al. 2005; Schluter and Conte 2009; Roesti et al. 2015; Samuk et al. 2017) that can be found ubiquitously at low frequency in marine populations (Bassham et al. 2018) much of which has likely been maintained for millions of years by significant bidirectional gene flow.

-Previously, we found that sequence variation in most genomic regions associated with local habitats is much older than variation across the rest of the genome (Nelson and Cresko 2018, and see Colosimo et al. 2005, Roesti et al. 2015).
-Here we extend our previous work by combining population genomic sampling of wild-caught marine and freshwater stickleback with genetic maps of fish derived from those same populations.
-We use these data to examine how linkage to loci under selection affects genetic variation across the stickleback genome, and how that effect varies among populations and ecotypes.
-We complement these empirical findings with forward-time simulations using SLiM (Haller and Messer 2017) that recapitulate the genomic patterns of stickleback genetic variation in a parameter space that closely matches the geography and demography of stickleback in the wild.
+While previous work has often focused on the genomic targets of selection, we focus here on the processes that maintain and structure variation in regions of the genome physically linked to those targets.
+We use a combination of population genomics of wild stickleback, forward-time simulations using SLiM (Haller and Messer 2017), and dense genetic maps to support a model whereby differences in population structure between marine and freshwater habitats has led to divergent outcomes of molecular evolution at loci linked to adaptive variants.
+Our results provide new links between theoretical and empirical evolutionary genetics, new tools for future work in the stickleback system, and new perspectives on the maintenance of genetic variation.

 Methods